 Although Bryce is young, he has developed a reputation as an excellent manager of apartments.
-Apartment owners generally pay Bryce roughly twenty percent of gross rental receipts for the properties he manages.
-Bryce would like to find a way to obtain an ownership interest in an apartment complex.
+Apartment owners generally pay Bryce roughly twenty percent of gross rental receipts for the properties he manages.39 Bryce would like to find a way to obtain an ownership interest in an apartment complex.
 Recognizing that a partnership would help each achieve his respective goals, Mason and Bryce begin discussing combining Mason's property with Bryce's services.
-They both realize the complementary nature of their respective goals, abilities, and interests.
-Although Mason is not ready to sell Bridgestone, he is willing to work out an arrangement with Bryce that will transfer an interest in Bridgestone to Bryce over time, provided that Bryce is able to generate rental income from Bridgestone and increase its value.
-Bryce would be comfortable with that arrangement, so long as he shares in the operating income of Bridgestone from the beginning of the arrangement.
+They both realize the complementary nature of their respective goals, abilities, and interests.40 Although Mason is not ready to sell Bridgestone, he is willing to work out an arrangement with Bryce is able to generate rental income from Bridgestone and increase its value.
+Bryce would be comfortable with that arrangement, so long as he shares in the operating income of Bridgestone from the beginning of the arrangement.41

 After further discussion, Mason and Bryce work out the following arrangement.
-They agree to form a partnership, which they decide to call "Brason Partners."
-Pursuant to the agreement, Mason will transfer Bridgestone to the partnership.
+They agree to form a partnership, which they decide to call "Brason Partners."42 Pursuant to the agreement, Mason will transfer Bridgestone to the partnership.
 Bryce will take an interest in the partnership that provides him a vote in decisions